Leaf-Agriculture/docs/docs/beta_prescriptions_endpoints.md

 <p align='justify'>

-There is a required request parameter called companyId for this endpoint to work.
-This property should be the id of the organization at CNHi.
-You can get this via CNHi API in GET [request](https://ag.api.cnhind.com/v2/myUserProfile).
-For more information about CNHi API, [acess](https://www.developer.cnhindustrial.com/agapidata).
+You can get the company Id from the [grower endpoints][9] using the property `providerOrganizationId`.

 </p>

-The file to be uploaded must be .zip and contain each of the following file extension: shp, dbf and shx.
+The file to be uploaded must be a .zip and contain each of the following file extension: shp, dbf and shx.
 All files must have the same name.
 The zip file cannot contain subfolders.

 #### Example:

-A .zip file named “prescription_rx_map” containing the following files:
+A .zip file named “prescription_map” containing the following files:
-- prescription_rx_map.shp
+- prescription_map.shp
-- prescription_rx_map.dbf
+- prescription_map.dbf
-- prescription_rx_map.shx
+- prescription_map.shx

 <Tabs
 defaultValue="sh"